 Sofia, Bulgaria is perfect for a quick European city break, especially during winter.
-We spent a long weekend in Sofia in December and there was a lot to love about the city.
+We spent a long weekend in Sofia in December 2017 and there was a lot to love about the city.
 Sofia is small enough that you can walk pretty much everywhere.
-Sofia has interesting and impressive architecture, including its star attraction Alexander Nevsky Cathedral.
+It has interesting and impressive architecture, including its star attraction Alexander Nevsky Cathedral.
 Relatively speaking, Sofia is pretty inexpensive.
 Bulgarian food is delicious, and offers unique tastes even though most of the ingredients are familiar.
 Everyone we met in Sofia was friendly, and most spoke English.
-Sofia is a great jumping off point to the rest of the country.
+And last but not least, it’s a great jumping off point to the rest of the country.
 We didn’t have the opportunity to explore Bulgaria further than its capital city on this trip, but after our wonderful winter weekend in Sofia, we will definitely be back.
+This post includes things to do in Sofia, where to eat Bulgarian food, and a multitude of snowy pictures to hopefully inspire you to visit this great city.

 Why visit Sofia in winter